EXCLUSIVE-Software company Enfusion draws takeover interest from private equity, Irenic Capital

 Enfusion's management has been approached in recent months by Francisco Partners, Vista Equity Partners and investment firm Irenic Capital Management, said the sources who asked not to be identified because the talks are private.

-Enfusion, which provides cloud-based portfolio management and risk systems to investment funds, is currently valued at roughly $1 billion.
+Enfusion, which provides cloud-based portfolio management and risk systems to investment funds, is valued at roughly $1 billion.
 Since going public in 2021, Enfusion's shares have lost more than half of their value.
-On Monday, they traded at $9.18 and they have lost 16% this year.
+The stock climbed 19.93% on Monday to close at $11.04.

-The company has experienced turbulence in the executive ranks, with its chief executive officer and chief financial officer resigning just months apart from one another last year.
+The company has experienced turbulence in the top ranks, with its chief executive officer and chief financial officer resigning just months apart from one another last year.

-Most recently, Irenic has held multiple meetings with new chief executive Oleg Movchan about a proposed transaction at a premium to the current share price, two sources said.
+Most recently, Irenic has held multiple meetings with new CEO Oleg Movchan about a proposed transaction at a premium to the share price, two sources said.

-Representatives for Francisco, Vista and Irenic did not respond to requests for comment and a representative for Enfusion was not immediately available for comment.
+Representatives for Francisco, Vista, Irenic and Enfusion did not respond to requests for comment.

 There is no certainty that a deal will occur.

-Irenic , which launched a little over a year ago, may work with a private equity firm that has expertise in software companies to pursue the purchase, one of the sources said.
-The name of the private equity partner could not be learned.
+Irenic, launched a little over a year ago, may work with a private equity firm with expertise in software companies to pursue the purchase, one of the sources said.

 Irenic, which was co-founded by Elliott Management veteran Adam Katz and former Indaba Capital partner Andy Dodge, recently worked with private equity giant Apollo Global Management to buy industrial parts manufacturer Arconic.